jondgoodwin/cone/PLAN.md

 ## Current Focus: Add more core features

-In order to support more complex 3D programs, we need:
+In order to support more complex 3D programs, additionally basic language features are being added next:

-- const variables
-- import packages
 - each blocks
 - initializer and finalizer methods
 - builder blocks